Agusioma/house-price-prediction/README.md

  Finally, **Cross-validation** was helped in testing and validating the model.

-  > The code will be improved time to time and OOP will be used for the code
+  > The code will be improved time to time and OOP will be used for the code.
+Also, run it on Google Colabs for time saving